-This myth, despite being disproven in the scientific literature a number of times, remains a particularly resilient myth because it touches on a major fitness stressor that many people have: “How do I get rid of this belly fat?!”
+The myth that you can target body fat with targeted muscle gain, despite a significant amount of scientific literature saying otherwise is something many people wish could be true because it touches on a major problem that many people have: “How do I get rid of this belly fat?!”

-Like juice cleanses and detoxes, this myth has created an endless supply of articles – like this one from Health.com – supporting the myth that somehow strength/resistance training burns fat in a specific area.
+Like juice cleanses and detoxes, this myth has created an endless supply of articles – like this one from Health.com – supporting the myth that spot reduction through targeted strength/resistance training can burn fat in a specific area.

 That’s not entirely accurate.
-Strength and resistance training is designed to build muscle, not burn fat.
+Strength and resistance training is helps with muscle gain, not necessarily fat burning.
 The more crunches you do, the bigger and stronger your abs will be; but you won’t get any closer to actually seeing abs without reducing your body fat percentage.
-That means fat loss which means using more energy each day than you consume.

-Does this mean that developing your muscles won’t result in burning fat?
-No, it actually can, but the fat loss won't be specific to the area you worked out.
+Does this mean the energy you spend developing your muscles won’t result in burning fat?
+No, it actually can, but the fat loss won’t be specific to the area you worked out.
 Increases in Lean Body Mass (which your skeletal muscle makes up a part), influence your metabolism by increasing your BMR.
-This means the amount of calories you're eating plays a role as well.
+This means the amount of calories you’re eating plays a role as well.

-So, in theory, if you increase the number of calories your body needs in a day because you have more muscle, but you don’t increase your calorie intake at all, you could lose fat over time – but this is going to be a much slower/indirect process and will do nothing to target belly fat, arm fat, or any other fat.
+So, in theory, if you increase the number of calories your body needs in a day because the muscle gain makes your hungrier, but you don’t increase your calorie intake at all, you could lose fat over time – but this is going to be a much slower/indirect process and will do nothing to target belly, arms, or any other problem area.

 Don’t Waste Your Time

-Unfortunately, if you try to lose fat by following these or other myths you may have heard of, it’s going to take much longer for you to lose the fat you want to lose.
+Unfortunately, if you try to lose fat by following these or other myths you may have heard of, it’s going to waste time and energy and ultimately set you back.